Coal0/watch/guide.md

         try:
             self.require_session()
         except ValueError:
             print("Your session has expired.
-Please login again.") return
+Please log in again.") return
         return self._database.get(key, "Key does not exist")